Previous BMC-BU Addiction Medicine Fellows

-Dr. Lunze is a previous fellow who worked closely with CARE Unit faculty members on several projects.
+Dr. Lunze is n Assistant Professor in GIM at BUSM.
+He worked closely with CARE Unit faculty members on several projects.
 He trained in pediatrics and pediatric cardiology at Charité Medical School in Berlin and Johns Hopkins University in Baltimore, MD.
 His interests include newborn health, health behavior changes, and post-conflict health systems reconstruction.

 Dr. Pace is the previous CARE fellow.
 She is an Assistant Professor in GIM at BUSM and she is interested in research that identifies ways to improve care for patients with substance abuse and alcohol use disorders in primary care and other medical settings.

 Dr. Walley is an Associate Professor in GIM at BUSM and Medical Director of the Narcotic Addiction Clinic at Boston Public Health Commission.
 His fellowship research focused on predictors of mortality in HIV-infected persons with alcohol problems and risk behaviors among Russian heroin users.
 His program that facilitates access to substance abuse treatment and HIV prevention and care among high risk patients was awarded $1.3 million from the Substance Abuse and Mental Health Services Agency (SAMHSA).